-The last reported sale price of the Class A Common Stock as reported by Nasdaq on July 2, 1997 was \$8.00 per share and the last reported sale price for the Class B Common Stock as reported by the over-the-counter market on June 19 was \$6.25 per share.
+The last reported sale price of the Class A Common Stock as reported by Nasdaq on July 24, 1997 was \$7.75 per share (and the last reported bid price was \$7.50 per share) and the last reported sale price for the Class B Common Stock as reported by the over-the-counter market on July 21 was \$6.75 per share.
 As of June 30, 1997 there were approximately 1,759 holders of record of Class A Common Stock and approximately 691 holders of record of Class B Common Stock.
 These amounts do not include the number of shareholders whose shares are held of record by brokers, but do include the brokerage house as one shareholder.

 The Company has never declared or paid any cash dividends on its capital stock and does not anticipate paying dividends in the foreseeable future.
 Future dividends, if any, will be at the discretion of the Board and will depend upon, among other things, the Company's operations, capital requirements and surplus, general financial condition, contractual restrictions in financing agreements (such as the Credit Facility, the Existing Credit Facilities and the Indenture entered into in connection with the Debt Offering, all of which restrict the ability of the Company's subsidiaries to make upstream payments or loans, including dividend payments) and such other factors as the Board may deem relevant.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Description of Credit Facilities and Notes" and Note 6 to the Company's Consolidated Financial Statements.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Description of Credit Facilities and Notes" and Note 6

-SELECTED CONSOLIDATED FINANCIAL DATA (DOLLARS IN THOUSANDS, EXCEPT PER SHARE DATA)
+28 SELECTED CONSOLIDATED FINANCIAL DATA (DOLLARS IN THOUSANDS, EXCEPT PER SHARE DATA)